PyIRoGlass Documentation

 Parameters:

-• composition (pd.DataFrame) – Dataframe containing oxide weight percentages for the glass composition.
+• chemistry (pd.DataFrame) – Dataframe containing oxide weight percentages for the glass chemistry.

 • T (float) – temperature at which the density is calculated (in Celsius)